 Our time was nearly up, so we reluctantly hopped into the shower (also part of the same room) and quickly got the remaining goo off.
 Although they recommend not to shower so you can get the best benefits, the thought of walking around with drying ground hops and brewer’s yeast on our skin wasn’t very appealing.

 We dressed quickly and walked out into the hallway, where our hostess was waiting to greet us to head back upstairs.
-“Did you enjoy it?” she asked hopefully.
+“Did you enjoy the beer spa?” she asked hopefully.
 “Oh it was lovely!” we assured her.
 Mark was especially surprised by how much he enjoyed the experience, and how relaxed he felt afterwards.
 Our only complaint would be that although 20 minutes for the jacuzzi and sauna are enough, we felt a bit rushed lying on the wheat straw bed.
 We easily could have remained there for another half hour just relaxing!

 Once we reached the reception area, we saw a group of friends waiting for their appointment, and they were already helping themselves to the beer on tap next to the gift shop area!
 Had we known we could have had a pint before our appointment, we would have shown up earlier.
 Oh well.
 Maybe next time…